 Each of these jars was filled in exactly one scoop.
 Seriously, this thing is awesome.

-Leave about 1/2 inch of head space to allow for expanding should you freeze some for long term use.
+Leave about 1/2 inch of head space to allow for expanding should you freeze this strawberry jam.

 Now let this sit out for half an hour.
 It will thicken up during that time.